cseanburns/systems-librarianship/src/2a-using-gcloud-virtual-machines.md

 ### Google Cloud (gcloud) Project

 Next we will need
-to create a project on
+to create a project on the
 [Google Cloud website][gcloud].

 Follow **Step 1** at the top of the